The 27 Steps To Get Your Podcast Into iTunes

 Your podcast episode will appear on your website.

-25. Set Up Tags for iTunes
+25. Set Up Tags for Apple Podcasts

 26. Check Your Feed Validity

-27. Submit Your Podcast to iTunes
+27. Submit Your Podcast to Apple Podcasts

 Now that you have all the details for iTunes set up, you go into the iTunes software, into the store, into the podcast section and submit your podcast to iTunes.
 This will give you a summary screen.
 If everything is correct, you submit the information and you are done.